frankshearar/Home/Package-Type.md

 ## Installation

-The behavior of NuGet's install command will be modified so that when a `dotnetCliTool` package is being installed to a .NET CLI project.json file, the package will be added to the `"tools"` node instead of the `"dependencies"` node.
-Installation of `dotnetCliTool` packages to non-.NET CLI project.json or to packages.config behaves exactly as a dependency.
+The behavior of NuGet's install command will be modified so that when a `DotnetCliTool` package is being installed to a .NET CLI project.json file, the package will be added to the `"tools"` node instead of the `"dependencies"` node.
+Installation of `DotnetCliTool` packages to non-.NET CLI project.json or to packages.config behaves exactly as a dependency.

 If a package has no explicit package type, the package is assumed to be a dependency.
 If a package has an unrecognized (not `DotnetCliTool` or `Dependency`) type or more than one type, the installation fails.